prybakowska/CyTOF_analysis_Pipeline1/README.md

 installation.R,
 function.R

-Open R or R studio and set your working directory to the folder where the files were downloaded Load pipeline.R and start executing the code
+Open R or R studio and set your working directory to the folder where the files were downloaded.

+Load pipeline.R and start executing the code